Ninura: Worship

 Ninura is only mentioned in sources from the third millennium BCE.
-The earliest attestations come from Early Dynastic Abu Salabikh, and include the zame hymns, a god list and a literary text.
-She was associated with the city of Umma.
-One of its rulers, Gishakidu, referred to himself as an "en priest attached to the side of Ninura."
-Her temple located in this city bore the ceremonial name Eula, possibly house of sleep.
+The earliest attestations come from Early Dynastic Abu Salabikh, and include the Zame Hymns, a god list and a literary text.
+She was associated with Umma and territories surrounding it.
+One of its rulers, Gishakidu, referred to himself as an "en priest attached to the side of Ninura".
+Her temple located in this city bore the ceremonial name Eula, possibly "house of sleep".
 The name appears in an inscription of Nammaḫani, a local ruler contemporary with the period of Gutian rule in Mesopotamia, who rebuilt it.
 The position of "temple administrator" is only attested among the clergy of Ninura and Shara in texts from Umma.
 A gudu4 priest in her service is also attested.
 Furthermore, she had an 'egi-zi' priestess, associated with the settlement Gišaba.
 In early sources, theophoric names invoking Ninura were common in the state of Umma due to her status as a local deity, similarly to how Nanshe and Bau commonly appear in names from the state of Lagash.
-Exaples include Ku-Ninura, Lu-Ninura, Lugal-Ninura, Ninura-amamu, Ninura-da and Ninura-kam.
-Only a single seal with the formula servant of Ninura is known.
+Examples include Ku-Ninura, Lu-Ninura, Lugal-Ninura, Ninura-amamu, Ninura-da and Ninura-kam.
+However, only a single seal with the formula "servant of Ninura" is known.

 Ninura's importance in the Ur III period was comparatively minor, and only a few references to offerings made to her are known.
 The scope of her cult shrank, and she was only worshiped in Umma and its proximity, in settlements such as A.KA.SALki, Anneĝar, DU6-na and KI.AN.KI.
 However, administrative documents nonetheless indicate her temple was considered to be the second highest ranked house of worship in Umma itself.
 Preparation of bricks for the construction of temples of Ninura and Shara is mentioned on a tablet from the Yale Babylonian Collection presumed to originate in Umma, and might be related to Shu-Sin's building projects in the area, though according to Douglas Frayne the known copy is likely only a school exercise.
 It is also possible that a goddess depicted on the seal of Ninḫilia, the wife of Aakala, the governor of Umma during the reign of the same king, can be identified as Ninura.

 No attestations of Ninura postdating the Ur III period are known.
 In the Old Babylonian period Inanna of Zabalam seemingly came to be seen as the tutelary goddess of Umma instead.
 In later sources, Ninura no longer appears as Shara's wife either, and he is instead accompanied by Usaḫara or Kumulmul, with both attested at once in the Old Babylonian forerunner to the later god list An = Anum.